Couples Therapy: What to Expect

 Common Pre-Session Worries

-"What if we realize we should break up?" - Couples therapy helps you make informed decisions about your relationship's future
+"What if we realize we should break up?" - Couples therapy helps you make intentional (instead of reactive) decisions about your relationship's future

 What to Bring